meilisearch/specifications/text/0002-searchable-display-attributes-behaviors.md

 ##### drawbacks:
 - new config added
-- could be replaced by a small note about wildcard in `searchable_attributes`
+- could be replaced by a small note about wildcard in `searchableAttributes`

 ### Changes in meilisearch documentation

-Depending on what we choose, we'll have to add **default** and **wildcard** behavior of configurations, we'll potentially add a new configuration `attributes_order`.
+Depending on what we choose, we'll have to add **default** and **wildcard** behavior of configurations, we'll potentially add a new configuration `attributesPosition`.

 ## Second Section: Technical Specifications